pratham5368/moving-gradient/README.md

 # moving-gradient
-nice gradient effect
+nice gradient effect    return
-*If you like leave a star
+If you like leave a star